idebtor/JoyJava/JavaFX/JavaFX-Lab2.md

 JoyChallenge:
   > Do Lab2 without using a `StackPane`.
   > You may increase the size of the scene.
-Why does the label shown off the scene to begin with?
+Why is the label shown off the scene at the beginning?

 JoyLesson:
 - The `GridPane` takes the entire space of one section(e.g. Top) of the `BorderPane`.
 Therefore, `setAlignment` is meaningless for `GridPane`.